How to Cut Down on Turnovers in Your Rental Property

 Tenant turnover is a huge hassle that most landlords try to avoid.
 When it happens, it basically means that their monthly income enters a lull period—one that sustains until a new tenant is found.
 This can be devastating for business.
 The rent that a landlord receives each month, in large part, goes back into their various properties.
 It costs a lot of money to hire gardeners, plumbers, and keep up with general upkeep.

-If you’re a landlord who is having trouble keeping tenants in your building, there are a few tricks and tactics you can adopt to keep turnover rate low.
+If you’re a landlord who is having trouble keeping tenants in your building, there are a few tricks and tactics you can adapt to keep the turnover rate low.

 Consider switching your lease option to a one-year or two-year minimum.
 These sorts of contracts also tend to attract more stable tenants; families with kids who will not make a lot of noise or allow the apartment to fall into disarray.